DeepLearningPT/meetup-1-2023-abstractive-summarization-state-of-the-art-and-the-problem-of-factuality/README.md

-# 31st meetup: Abstractive Summarization - State-of-the-art and the problem of factuality
+# Meetup #1 (2023): Abstractive Summarization - State-of-the-art and the problem of factuality

 This repo contains the presentation of our 31st meetup on "Abstractive Summarization - State-of-the-art and the problem of factuality", presented by [Diogo Pernes](https://scholar.google.com/citations?user=KJMO7ckAAAAJ&hl=en)